stoyb/react-simple-text-modal/README.md

 ## Description
-The React package react-simple-text-modal makes it easy to display modals with simple text in web applications.
+The React package react-text-modal makes it easy to display modals with simple text in web applications.
 This library provides a simple interface for displaying a modal with customized content, providing developers with a tool to easily display messages, warnings, or other important information.

 ## Usage